Chapter 18 Two Factor ANOVA

 Running ANOVAs on subsets of the data like this is called a simple effects analysis.
 Running separate ANOVAs on each level of Diet is studying the simple effects of Exercise by Diet.
 I remember this by replacing the word ‘by’ with ‘for every level of’.
 That is, this simple effect analysis is studying the effect of Exercise on BP for every level of Diet.

-Running simple effects is almost as simple as running separate ANOVA’s for each level of Diet.
-In fact, let’s start there.
+Running simple effects is the same as running separate ANOVA’s for each level of Diet, except that we borrow the \(MS_{wc}\) value from the original 2-factor ANOVA.
+We’ll do this by hand first, and then with R’s joint_test function from the emmeans package.
 We can use the subset function to pull out the data for each of the two diets”:

 # Atkins diet:

-anova3.out.Atkins <- anova(lm(BP ~ Exercise,data = subset(data.3,Diet == 'Atkins') ))
+anova3.out.Atkins <- anova(lm(BP ~ Exercise,data = subset(data3,Diet == 'Atkins') ))

 ##